-"Liminal" refers to Liminal Sciences, Inc., a Delaware corporation that is a wholly-owned subsidiary of Hyperfine.
+"Liminal" refers to Liminal Operations, Inc. (formerly Liminal Sciences, Inc.), a Delaware corporation that is a wholly-owned subsidiary of Hyperfine.

 "Liminal Exchange Ratio" means 0.1796, which was determined in accordance with the Business Combination Agreement.

 "Liminal Merger" refers to that certain merger of Merger Sub II with and into Liminal, with Liminal surviving as a wholly owned subsidiary of Hyperfine.